avvprime/MergeCubes3DGame/README.md

 You can change levels by adjusting currentLevel parameter (in Game.js)

 I made for educational and commercial purposes both but not sure if I finish soon.
 So uploading here just in case.

+You need to run server in order to game work.